XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

     });
   }
 ```

 Now try to build and run the application.
 Do you spot the bug we now introduced?

-  Apparently the calls to appcenter (and this is the same for FireBase in the next paragraph) we take to much time and the GUI will not show the details page, or will show it sporadicly.
+Apparently the calls to appcenter (and this is the same for FireBase in the next paragraph) we take too much time and the GUI will not show the details page, or will show it sporadicly.
 How can we solve this problem?

 The way we can solve this, is to push the call to Analytics to a background thread.
 So the modified code that does work very nicely is shown below: